John Crerar (industrialist): Early years

-John Crerar was born in New York on March 8, 1827, to John Crerar (christened 2 July 1792 Dull, Perthshire, Scotland; died 23 July 1827 New York) and Agnes Smeallie (born 1 April 1797 Kirkliston, Scotland; died 28 March 1873 New York).
+John Crerar was born in New York on March 8, 1827, to John Crerar (christened July 2, 1792 Dull, Perthshire, Scotland; died July 23, 1827 New York) and Agnes Smeallie (April 1, 1797 Kirkliston, Scotland; died March 28, 1873 New York).
 Agnes was the daughter of Andrew Smeall, born in 1748.
 She had independently come to New York in the 1820s, where she met John, who had left his native land for the fortunes of America.
 It is probable that they met each other through the Presbyterian Church to which they both belonged.
 John died on July 23, 1827, when John was an infant.
 After John's death, Agnes married John Boyd, the head of the New York branch of a British iron and steel company.
 John and his brother Peter Crerar (1821–1883) were thus able to receive a comfortable upbringing and good education in New York.